DarrenSem/catan/README.md

-# catan.html - Settlers of Catan map generator https://DarrenSem.github.io/catan/
+# catan.html - The *Faster* Settlers of Catan map generator https://DarrenSem.github.io/catan/

 For normal and 5/6 player expansion set.